gonzalofichero/gonzalofichero/README.md

 ## Hi there 👋, I'm Gonzalo
 ### Social Science code monkey

-Currently, part of the European Doctoral School of Demography (2020-2021), working on high skilled migration in Barcelona.
+Currently, part of the European Doctoral School of Demography (2020-2021), working on high-skilled migration in Barcelona.

+Since September 2021, doing PhD at Centre d'Estudis Demogràfics (CED-UAB).

 Always looking for new challenges.
-Coming soon: I'll try to solve challenges at the Centre d'Estudis Demogràfics (CED-UAB).

 ## Skills: